joelshep/JLisp/README.md

 JLISP is a LISP interpreter and REPL (Read-Evaluate-Print-Loop), implemented in Java.

-I authored JLISP primarily as a learning experience: I've wanted to learn LISP since I was 18 or so, and have been interested in interpreters and compilers for almost as long.
+I authored JLISP primarily as a learning experience.
+I've wanted to learn LISP since I was 18 or so, and have been interested in interpreters and compilers for almost as long.
 But until recently, I've never come to grips with either.
 My formal CS training is minimal -- a few 100-level classes -- and my practical experience otherwise never involved developing or implementing even a small language.